BetterVoice/nginx-container/README.md

 Nginx Dockerfile
 ================

-This project can be used to deploy AngularJS applications using Nginx.
+This project can be used to deploy Nginx inside a docker container.